Global and local synaptic regulation determine the stability of homeostatic plasticity: proofs

+\emph{Theorem \ref{thm1}}: the proof is very similar to \textbf{Part 2} below.
+There is just a minor difference in the use of the matrix $\Omega_m$, which contains fixed elements $\omega_i^m$.

-Part 1 and Part 2 below satisfy the conditions of \cite[Theorem 11.4]{khalil2002nonlinear}, which allows to conclude the exponential stability of the equilibrium of the closed-loop system from the analysis of two reduced subsystems, namely the boundary-layer system and the reduced system, both specified below.
+\emph{Theorem \ref{thm:glocal}}: we split the proof in two parts, for readability.
+Part 1 and Part 2 below satisfy the conditions of \cite[Theorem 11.4]{khalil2002nonlinear}, which allows to conclude the exponential stability of the equilibrium of the closed-loop system from the analysis of two reduced subsystems.

 \textbf{Part 1: exponential stability of the boundary-layer system}